AMC AMX: AMX I

 A fiberglass-bodied AMX I concept car was made in 1966 to be part of AMC's "Project IV" exhibit.
 Built by Smith Inland of Ionia, Michigan, one of the two fiberglass-bodied concept cars was reportedly destroyed in a crash test convincing AMC's engineers and designers to use a traditional steel body.
 The remaining domestic-built fiberglass prototype features round headlamps.

 American Motors' president Roy Abernethy sanctioned the Turin coachbuilder Vignale to construct an operational car in steel.
-It was hand-built show car using a modified 1966 Rambler American chassis on a 98 in wheelbase powered by a 290 CID V8 engine.
+It was a hand-built show car using a modified 1966 Rambler American chassis on a 98 in wheelbase powered by a 290 CID V8 engine.
 Delivered in 78 days and known as the "AMX Vignale", it was first displayed at the 1966 New York International Auto Show.
-The Vignale car features a "split-vee" windshield, a cantilever-type roof that incorporates a built-in concealed roll bar, rectangular European-type headlamps, and a custom interior with full bucket seats flanking an aircraft-type console.
-The fully functional "Ramble-seat" was operated by a push-button from inside the car.
+The Vignale car features a "split-vee" windshield.
+This cantilever-type roof incorporates a built-in concealed roll bar, rectangular European-type headlamps, and a custom interior with full bucket seats flanking an aircraft-type console.
+The fully functional "Ramble-Seat" was operated by a push-button from inside the car.

 AMX II

 Vince Gardner, an outside consultant, designed the fiberglass-bodied AMX II, a less radical two-door for the "Project IV" exhibit.
 This four-passenger hardtop (no B-pillar) notchback coupe had little in common with the AMX I. This car featured a longer wheelbase and an overall length of 187 in.
-The windshield wiper blades were concealed by a panel that raises when wipers are activated and the grille that was surrounded by a massive bumper had horizontal multi-bars with hidden headlamps.
-Safety innovations included doors that locked automatically when the engine is started, reflectors on the sides of the rear fenders, rear tail lamps that signaled the driver's intentions: green when the car is in motion, amber when the driver removes foot from the accelerator, and red when braking.
+The windshield wiper blades were concealed by a panel that raises when wipers are activated.
+The grille that was surrounded by a massive bumper had horizontal multi-bars with hidden headlamps.
+Safety innovations included doors that locked automatically when the engine was started, reflectors on the sides of the rear fenders, rear tail lamps that signaled the driver's intentions: green when the car is in motion, amber when the driver removes foot from the accelerator, and red when braking.

 AMX GT

 Developed for the 1968 auto show circuit, the AMX GT is a concept car based on a shortened and "chopped" Javelin with a Kammback rear end.
-The AMX GT show car provided several design clues to future production models and performance options.
+The AMX GT show car provided design clues to future production models and performance options.